Siemens-Healthineers/K2s/addons/storage/README.md

 ## Getting started

-The smb-share addon can be enabled using the k2s CLI by running the following command:
+The storage addon can be enabled using the k2s CLI by running the following command:
 ```
-k2s addons enable smb-share
+k2s addons enable storage
 ```

 ## Shared folder